-Toyoda Iron Works Co.
+XVL was the Core Technology used to Move Away from 2D Drawings Toyoda Iron Works Co.
 Ltd. (TIW) is a tier-one Japanese auto parts supplier.
-They have manufacturing operations in 13 plants all over the world.
+It has manufacturing operations in 13 plants all over the world.

 Before this initiative, Toyoda Iron Works converted its 3D CAD data to 2D TIFF format to be shared with other departments.
 Now TIW converts the 3D CAD data to 3D XVL and store it in its PDM system.